obonaventure/cnp3/book/application/email.rst

 .. [#fdot] This implies that a valid email message cannot contain a line with one dot followed by `CR` and `LF`.
 If a user types such a line in an email, his email client will automatically add a space character before or after the dot when sending the message over SMTP.

-.. [#fapop] :rfc:`1939` defines another authentication scheme that is not vulnerable to such attackers.
+.. [#fapop] :rfc:`1939` defines the APOP authentication scheme that is not vulnerable to such attacks.

 .. include:: ../links.rst